-[9] The Applicant fished the Licence personally, until a medical condition prevented him from doing so.
-The details of his medical condition and its effect upon his ability to fish the Licence personally are not at issue in this application.
+[9] The Applicant fished the Licence personally, until medical conditions prevented him from doing so.
+The details of his medical conditions and their effect upon his ability to fish the Licence personally are not at issue in this application.

-[10] In 2009, the Applicant requested and received authorization to designate an MSO in relation to the Licence.
-In 2015, DFO informed the Applicant that he had reached the five-year limit on MSO use.
-He appealed to the Maritimes Region Licensing Appeal Committee, and on March 13, 2017, the Regional Director General, Maritimes Region [the Regional Director] granted him an exemption to the five-year limit on MSO use, but only until July 31, 2017.
+[10] In 2011, the Applicant requested and received authorization to designate an MSO in relation to the Licence.
+In 2016, DFO informed the Applicant that he had reached the five-year limit on MSO use.
+The Applicant appealed to the Maritimes Region Licensing Appeal Committee [MRLAC], and on December 20, 2017, the Regional Director General, Maritimes Region [the Regional Director] granted the Applicant an authorization to use an MSO for an additional two years.
+By letter dated April 9, 2019, DFO approved the Applicant's request for an MSO to June 30, 2019, but (invoking the five-year limit set out in the 1996 version of the Policy) put the Applicant on notice that further requests for a MSO would not be approved.